terrier-org/terrier-core/doc/quickstart_experiments.md

 Quickstart Guide: Using Terrier for Experiments
 ==============================

 If you are interested in using Terrier straight-away in order to index and retrieve from standard test collections, then you may follow the steps described below.
-We provide step-by-step instructions for the installation of Terrier on Linux and Windows operating systems and guide you through your first indexing and retrieval steps on a test collection.
+We provide step-by-step instructions for the installation of Terrier on Linux/Mac/Unix and Windows operating systems and guide you through your first indexing and retrieval steps on a test collection.

 Terrier Requirements
 --------------------